dpwolfe/otucha/README.md

 A cross-platform C++ OpenGL program.
 Builds and runs natively on Windows, OSX and Linux.
 Runs in Chrome, Firefox and Safari (OSX) when built with Emscripten.

-### Status
+### In Progress
-- Currently moving external dependencies to submodules, upgrading as necessary.
-- Interactive console will be the next feature.
+- moving OpenGL calls to OGLplus so they can be mocked for tests

 ### Developer Setup
 *Pay careful attention to platform specific instructions.*